What are the health benefits of camel milk, can you buy it from Asda and does it help children with autism?

 PETA’s Director of International Programmes, Mimi Bekhechi, told Plant Based News that camel farming – just like dairy farming – goes against nature.

-She said: “Nature intended for humans to drink the mammary secretions of other animals – and just as human mothers’ milk is meant for baby humans and cows’ milk is intended for baby cows, camels’ milk is designed to feed baby camels,
+She said: “Nature never intended for humans to drink the mammary secretions of other animals – and just as human mothers’ milk is meant for baby humans and cows’ milk is intended for baby cows, camels’ milk is designed to feed baby camels,